PTM-POSE Reference#

 - ptm_pose.annotate.construct_PhosphoSitePlus_gmt_files(regulatory_site_file=None, kinase_substrate_file=None, disease_association_file=None, odir=None, overwrite=False)[source]#

-Given three PhosphoSitePlus annotation files, convert to readily usable format with PTM-POSE in gmt file format
+- Given three PhosphoSitePlus annotation files, convert to readily usable format with PTM-POSE in gmt file format - Parameters:

 - regulatory_site_file: str or None